 While both service animals and emotional support animals may both offer comfort, they are not the same.
 Service dogs trained to work or perform tasks on their handler’s behalf assist people with disabilities.
 Because of this particular role, they have more rights to accommodations and allowances under Florida state and federal law.

 If you are in the process of obtaining a dog trained to support you with a disability, it’s critical to know your rights and responsibilities.
-To register your canine, contact the Service Dog Registration of America.
+To register your service dogs in Florida, contact the Service Dog Registration of America.